Chunli-Dai/RiverHeights/README.md

 Preparation:
-uv10to16.txt: data files for stage-discharge rating curve. legs.m, legsd.m: computation of legendre function for fitting rating curve.
+uv10to16.txt: data files for stage-discharge rating curve. legs.m, legsd.m: computation of legendre function for fitting rating curve. scale4legs.m: preparation of the variables for legendre polynomials, which map variables into range -1 to 1.
+Subroutines legs.m, legsd.m, and scale4legs.m are provided by Prof. Michael G. Bevis.

 The comparison of river height time series by two different methods. comparemethods.m